voxel51/fiftyone/docs/source/user_guide/config.rst

 .. note::

-    You can customize the location from which your JSON App config is read by setting the `FIFTYONE_DEFAULT_APP_CONFIG_PATH` environment variable.
+    You can customize the location from which your JSON App config is read by setting the `FIFTYONE_APP_CONFIG_PATH` environment variable.

 Setting App environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FiftyOne config settings may be customized on a per-session basis by setting
+FiftyOne App config settings may be customized on a per-session basis by
-the `FIFTYONE_DEFAULT_APP_XXX` environment variable(s) for the desired App
+setting the `FIFTYONE_APP_XXX` environment variable(s) for the desired App
 config settings.

-When `fiftyone` is imported, all App config environment variables are applied, as
+When `fiftyone` is imported, all App config environment variables are applied,
-per the order of precedence described above.
+as per the order of precedence described above.

 For example, you can customize your App config in a Terminal session by
 issuing the following commands prior to launching your Python interpreter:

 .. code-block:: shell

-    export FIFTYONE_DEFAULT_APP_NOTEBOOK_HEIGHT=1200
+    export FIFTYONE_APP_SHOW_CONFIDENCE=false
-    export FIFTYONE_DEFAULT_APP_SHOW_ATTRIBUTES=false
+    export FIFTYONE_APP_SHOW_ATTRIBUTES=false

 Modifying your App config in code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~